0xchase/HACS408E/content/labs/week-04/lab-2/index.md

 {{% steps %}}

-### Outline

-Learn to use the `ltrace` and `strace` tools.

-- read the man pages
-- View the output of both on the simple xor binary
-- use ltrace to compare the c and c++ versions?
-  - The `ltraces` will look very different, make sure to use `-C` to demangle c++ symbols
-  - The straces are also quite different but try again with the last 15 lines

-Practice on the `dropbear` ssh server:

-- What files does it read?
-  - what syscall did you look for?
-- Why does it seem to fail?
-- Try running with sudo
-  - Did it fail?
-  - Check for listening ports 2222, Check for dropbear in process list
-  - Review the last few calls
-    - What does the clone syscall do?

-Try the challenge program:

-Figure out the password and explain what you think the algorithm does.

 ### Program downloads and other setup

 First you'll need the `xor_c` and `xor_cpp` binaries that we've looked at in